andrei572/samples/analytics.md

 }
 ```

 The response does not contain any data.
-Success or failure are indicated by the HTTP status code.
-For more information, see [HTTP status codes](../../REST_API/HTTP_status_codes.htm).

 ### Delete an analytics index with REST